HCL-TECH-SOFTWARE/discover-mobile-SDKs/README.md

 cd ..
 ```

-> 4. After running ```pod install``` above, if you do not see react-native-sha256 pod being installed, you may need to add following line to your Podfile; and after adding the following line re-run above commands in step 3 again.
+> 4. This is for MacOS/iOS only.
+Not needed for windows dev setup.
+After running ```pod install``` above, if you do not see react-native-sha256 pod being installed, you may need to add following line to your Podfile; and after adding the following line re-run above commands in step 3 again.

 ```sh
 pod 'RNSha256', :path => '../node_modules/react-native-sha256'